batect/batect/ROADMAP.md

 * support setting `ulimit` values (`--ulimit` - https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit)
 * allow `home_directory` to match local user's home directory path
 * allow `working_directory` and container side of volume mount to reference home directory (inside container)
-* allow container side of volume mount to use path of local directory (eg. mount current directory at same path inside container)
+* allow container side of volume mount to use path of local directory (eg. mount current directory at same path inside container) - will be tricky on Windows
 * show build context upload progress when building image
 * some way to kill a misbehaving task (eg. one that is not responding to Ctrl+C)
 * support for BuildKit